Lactation and Collaboration Summit

 • Doulas and Birth Workers

-• Community Organization Leaders and Administrators supporting
+• Community Organization Leaders

-families across the perinatal continuum
+• Anyone who is supporting families across the perinatal continuum

 These attendees represent trusted professionals and community leaders who influence care